MicrosoftDocs/windows-dev-docs/hub/powertoys/quick-accent.md

 # Quick Accent utility

 Quick Accent is an alternative way to type accented characters, useful for when a keyboard doesn't support that specific accent with a quick key combo.
+This tool is based on [Damien Leroy's PowerAccent](https://github.com/damienleroy/PowerAccent).

-Please note, this utility is off by default.
+Please note: this utility is off by default.

 ## How to activate

-Activate by holding the key for the character you want to add an accent to, then press the Activation Key (space key or left and right arrow keys).
+Activate by holding the key for the character you want to add an accent to, then press the Activation Key (Space key or Left / Right arrow keys).
 If you continue to hold, an overlay to select the accented character between multiple characters will appear.

-For example, if you want <kbd>à</kbd>, press and hold <kbd>a</kbd> then press <kbd>space</kbd>.
+For example: If you want "à", press and hold <kbd>A</kbd> and press <kbd>Space</kbd>.

-## How to change the accent key
+## How to change the accent

-With the dialog enabled, just keep pressing your Activation Key.
-If you have arrows enabled, left / right, it will go to the appropriate direction.
+With the dialog enabled, keep pressing your Activation Key.
+If you have left/right enabled the selection will go in the appropriate direction.

 ## Settings